benjaminion/upgrading-ethereum-book/src/book.md

 The `store.proposer_boost_root` field can only be set during the first four seconds of a slot, and it is cleared at the start of the next slot by the [`on_tick()`](#on_tick) handler.
 It is used in the [`get_weight()`](#get_weight) function to determine whether to add the extra proposer boost weight or not.

+Note that, if there is a proposer equivocation in the slot, this code will apply proposer boost to the second block received rather than to the first block received.
+This becomes important for the security of third-party block production with [MEV-Boost](https://github.com/flashbots/mev-boost/) - it can [allow a proposer](https://lighthouse-blog.sigmaprime.io/mev-unbundling-rpc.html) to "steal" the transactions in a block builder's block (at the cost of getting slashed), which is deemed to be a Bad Thing.
+It would be better to apply the proposer boost only to the first block received, and a [small patch](https://github.com/ethereum/consensus-specs/pull/3352) to `on_block()` has been proposed to implement this.

 ##### Update justified and finalised

 ```none